yamariva2000/AB_Spanish_Localization/Analysis.md

 | Experiment B | 178606 | 8866       | 0.049 |

-At the aggregate level, the original experiment is balancing the sample size between control and experiment, but it is not doing so for each customer segment.
-With Spain and Argentina removed, one can see that the control and group samples have almost equal representation by country as seen in Figure 2:
+Only at the aggregate level, is the original experiment balancing the sample size between control and experiment  With Spain and Argentina (for illustrative purposes)removed, one can see that the control and group samples have almost equal representation by country as seen in Figure 2:

 ![Fig 2](./viewpercentages_no_spain_argentina.png)